Displaying an Interview

 3. Add the interview.js reference to your interview page

 Your web application will have a page on which to display the interview.
 On this page you must include a script reference to the HotDocs interview.js file, required to display the interview.
-This will use the interviewJsUrl value passed back in the response from the begin assembly session API call.
+This will use the interviewJsUrl value passed back in the response from the create new work item version API call.

 Example